Which kind of PoE (Power over Ethernet) is compatible with Anubis ?

-It is expected that the Anubis Fan will only very rarely be put in motion (if ever) and if it is, the airflow will be minimal compared to what it is with regular computers.
+It is expected that the Anubis Fan will only very rarely be put in motion (if ever) and if it is, the acoustic noise produced by the fan and airflow will be minimal compared to what it is with regular computers.

-Is it possible to use the RAVENNA ASIO Driver (PC) to monitor the general output of Windows (e.g. Spotify, YouTube etc) simultaneously with the Anubis?
+Is it possible to listen to the general output of Windows (e.g. Spotify, YouTube etc) simultaneously with the Anubis?

-Is it possible to use the VAD (Mac) in order to monitor the general output of the Mac (e.g. iTunes, Spotify, YouTube etc) simultaneously, all monitored with Anubis?
+Is it possible to use the VAD (Mac) in order to listen to the general output of the Mac (e.g. iTunes, Spotify, YouTube etc) simultaneously, all monitored with Anubis?